Cycling Vietnam's Central Coast

 - Day 7

 - Ride from Dieu Tri along a remote but well surfaced road.
 The terrain is gently rolling, with beautiful views of the foothills of the highlands.
-Transfer to avoid the highway to our hotel at Tuy Hoa.
+Transfer to avoid the highway to our hotel in Tuy Hoa.

 - Day 8